Al-Qusayr, Syria: 2011–2013 Syrian civil war

 Four tanks were sent to the city afterward.
 However, one of the tanks defected to the opposition together with 30 soldiers.
 The defected tank managed to take out the other three tanks, killing 20 government soldiers, according to local rebels.
 The FSA then captured the town hall and hospital, and focused on other government positions.
 On 25 February, the whole town was controlled by the FSA.
 Since the government sent no further reinforcements, the 80 remaining government soldiers fled from their posts in al-Qusayr.

 On 20 April 2012, Abdel Ghani Jawhar, an explosives expert and commander of the Fatah al-Islam group, detonated himself in al-Qusayr accidentally, while preparing explosive devices.
 He was wanted in Lebanon for 200 cases of murder, assassinations, attempted assassinations and explosive attacks.
 On 9 July, Al Jazeera reported that the Free Syrian Army recaptured the town hall, which had served as the main command center for Syrian troops in the area, and demolished it in order to prevent the Syrian government from recapturing it.
 It was then reported that the Free Syrian Army controlled all of the town except for a few checkpoints and the city's main hospital.

 On 4 April 2013 the Syrian army launched an offensive against al-Qusayr, with the aim of capturing all villages around the rebel-held town and eventually the town itself.
 The Qusayr area is considered of strategic importance because it lies between the capital and the Mediterranean coast, and is close to the Lebanese border.

 On 19 May 2013, the Syrian Army attempted to retake al-Qusayr.
 As of May 2013, there were over 25,000 civilians still living in the city.
 As of the beginning of June 2013, the Syrian Army regained control over 50% of the city, including the strategic al-Qusayr Military Airbase.

 On 5 June 2013, the Syrian Army finally regained control of al-Qusayr, after a rapid overnight attack, allowing some rebel fighters to flee to the neighbouring village of al-Dabaah.

 On December 8, 2024, the city was captured by the Syrian opposition during its large-scale offensive led by Tahrir Al-Sham.

 Demographics

 In 1970 al-Qusayr had a population of 9,240.
 According to Syria's Central Bureau of Statistics, the city's population in the 2004 census was 29,818.
 The BBC estimated the population to be around 40,000 in 2011–2012.
 According to the 2004 census, there were 5,304 households in the city.

 In 2012 al-Qusayr had a mixed population of Sunni Muslims and Catholics, along with a few hundred Alawites.
-Today, most of the population follows Sunni Islam, as the Christians and Alawites were driven out after the rebel takeover.
+Whilst many of the Christians and Alawites were initially driven out after the rebel takeover, following the reassertion of loyalist control in June 2013 approximately 350 Christian families were said to have returned to al-Qusayr, with others having returned to nearby villages such as Rableh.
+Whilst there have been some allegations of anti-Christian discrimination by the new Syrian government, this has been strongly denied by that government.